HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

 Head left to the next route

-Fight the gambler below
+Fight the gamer below

 :::::::::if{source="Mimien" condition="startingLevel=11"}

 :::::::if{source="Mimien" condition="!$Item"}
-:::::trainer[Gambler Rich]
+:::::trainer[Gamer Rich]
   :::pokemon[Growlithe]
     - Substitute + Psybeam(x2)
     - Substitue isn't mandatory but is a safer option as getting burned on gorwlithe or vulpix is super bad